mstfdkmn/irods-acl-management/README.md

 - Add the `$iRODS_ACL_ROOT` directory to your `$PYTHONPATH`
 - Add the `$iRODS_ACL_ROOT/commands` directory to your `$PATH`

-Or linux users can download `setup.sh` file and run `.setup.sh` command.
+Or linux users can download `setup.sh` file and run `.setup.sh` and following commands.

 ``` bash
 iRODS_ACL_ROOT="$HOME/irods-acl-management"